brunoserp/brunoserp/README.md

 ### Hi there 👋, it's Bruno Serpellone
 Working as System Analyst at Deloitte.<br>
 Developing my skills on SQL, Python and Power BI. <br>
-My repository is divided into data analysis and automatization.
+My repository is divided into data analysis and automatizations.

 Skills: Python | SQL | Power BI
 e-mail: serpelloneb.2@gmail.com